anderson-aristotle/js/README.md

 <!-- end code block -->

 This method of string interpolation is done using Template Literals.
 *Note*: Make sure you are using *backticks* instead of single or double quotes. [more info](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
-*Note*: Make sure you are using *backticks* instead of single or double quotes. [more info](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)

 #### `for` Loops